vitorecomp/kong-api-client/README.md

 ### [Builder Api](./documentation/init.md)

-> This is the block of documentations that will define the base objects that the lib will use and/or recive from kong.
+> This is the block of documentations that will define the base objects that the lib will use and/or receive from kong.

 ### [Services Api](./documentation/services.md)